These 10 Seeds Have Tremendous Nutritional Value

 Pumpkin seeds are one of the most commonly used seeds.
 They are a rich source of protein, manganese, magnesium, omega 6 fatty acids and monounsaturated fats.
 Pumpkin seeds also comprise phytosterols which help in regulating cholesterol levels in the body.

-Sesame seeds have lots of active antioxidants that are helpful in protecting liver from damage.
+Sesame seeds have lots of active antioxidants that are helpful in protecting the liver from damage.
 They are helpful in reducing cholesterol and are a good source of calcium.

 6. Sunflower seeds